mozilla/loady/README.md

 The S column is the total number of activities started in the last second.

-This is followed by a list of activites still running broken down by firsta and last character of the activity name.
+This is followed by a list of activities still running broken down by firsta and last character of the activity name.

 So for example: